Site icon Away With The Steiners

 It’s not an enormous park, but definitely a hit if you are in Tashkent with kids.

-Find Limpopo and Furkat Recreation Park
+Limpopo and Furkat Recreation Park

-How to get around Uzbekistan
+TRANSPORT – How to get around in Tashkent, Uzbekistan

 In Tashkent especially, quite literally any car can be a taxi.
-There are also authorised taxi’s with a sign on their roof, but ‘independent’ taxis means that you can wave down any private car if they are willing to stop.
-Just offer them a taxi fare if they are going in your direction, negotiate if you need to, and hop in.
+There are also authorised taxi’s with a sign on their roof.
+But ‘independent’ taxis means that you can wave down any private car if they are willing to stop.

 The local custom is to simply stand by the side of the road with your arm extended downward and slightly away from the body.
-If that sounds unlikely you’ll have to trust me on this one.
-It works!

-And the good news is that it’s even possible to use independent taxis to get around Tashkent with the kids.
+The good news is that it’s even possible to use independent taxis to get around Tashkent with the kids.
 Just take care and make sensible decisions if you choose to.

 Uzbek boy in our Tashkent taxi?